LocalTalk

 A variation of LocalTalk called PhoneNET was introduced by Farallon Computing.
 It used standard unshielded side-by-side telephone wire, with six-position modular connectors (same as the popular RJ11 telephone connectors) connected to a PhoneNET transceiver, instead of the expensive, shielded, twisted-pair cable.
 In addition to being lower cost, PhoneNET-wired networks were more reliable due to the connections being more difficult to accidentally disconnect.
 In addition, because it used the "outer" pair of the modular connector, it could travel on many pre-existing phone cables and jacks where just the inner pair was in use for RJ11 telephone service.
 PhoneNET was also able to use an office's existing phone wire, allowing for entire floors of computers to be easily networked.
 Farallon introduced a 12-port hub, which made constructing star topology networks of up to 48 devices as easy as adding jacks at the workstations and some jumpers in the phone closet.
 These factors led to PhoneNET largely supplanting LocalTalk wiring in low-cost networking.

 The useful life of PhoneNET was extended with the introduction of LocalTalk switching technology by Tribe Computer Works.
 Introduced in 1990, the Tribe LocalSwitch was a 16-port packet switch designed to speed up overloaded PhoneNET networks.

 The widespread availability of Ethernet-based networking in the early 1990s led to the swift disappearance of both LocalTalk and PhoneNET.
-They remained in use for some time in low-cost applications and applications where Ethernet was not used.
+They remained in use for some time in low-cost applications and applications where Ethernet cannot be used.
 Macintosh Quadra and early models of Power Macintosh supported both 10BASE2 and 10BASE-T via the Apple Attachment Unit Interface (AAUI), and all other Ethernet media via an AAUI–AUI adapter, while still supporting LocalTalk-based networking.
 For older Macintosh computers that did not have built-in Ethernet, a high-speed SCSI-to-Ethernet adapter was available, and was particularly popular on PowerBooks.
 This enabled all but the earliest Macintosh models to access a high-speed Ethernet network.